On the Glasner Property of Linear Maps with Prime Entries on Tori: Proof of theorem

 \end{proof}

-We are now ready to prove the Theorem.
-Unfortunately there are a large amount of algebraic manipulations involved in the details of this proof, but this is done to make full use of the independent choices of primes in minimising $k(\epsilon)$.
+We are now ready to prove theorem \ref{theorem1}.
+Unfortunately, there are a large amount of algebraic manipulations involved in the details of this proof, but this is done to make full use of $\mathcal{M}$ being indexed over many primes instead of just one, and minimising $k(\epsilon)$.

-\begin{proof}[Proof of Theorem \ref{theorem1}] We use the Harmonic Analysis approach of Alon and Peres \cite{AP}.
+\begin{proof}[Proof of theorem \ref{theorem1}] We use the Harmonic Analysis approach of Alon and Peres \cite{AP}.
 Let $\epsilon > 0$ and suppose $X = \{x_1, ..., x_k\}$ is a set of $k$ distinct points in $\mathbb{T}^m$ such that $MX$ is not $\epsilon$-dense for any $M \in \mathcal{M}$.